IoT-Based Smart Water Quality Monitoring: Evolution, Benefits, Challenges

 3. The waters in many supply systems have to be allocated based on past availability or existing consumer demand.
 The practice does not necessarily mean the allocation is proper.
 In fact, some supply systems can get overly crowded.

-And suppose their waters' quality is not monitored frequently.
+And suppose their water quality is not monitored frequently.
 In that case, it can lead to severe implications such as leakages or pipe damage and unnoticed toxicity levels — thus hampering the supply and causing harm to those consuming that water.

 4. There are no specific management plans or sanctions on water extractions in many areas, such as pumping groundwater or rivers.
 These have caused less water to be soluble and even led to the mining of that resource in some respects.
 This hampers the water levels and increases the risk of contaminated water.